 5. Unified Data Model Generation and the Intermediary JSON

-The transformation function decodes the high-dimensional state vector into a structured JSON format.
+The transformation function F decodes the high-dimensional state vector into a structured JSON format.
 The intermediary JSON schema is rigorously defined to include:

-- Metadata:
+Metadata:

 business_name